MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 # Customizing the Component Firmware Update (CFU) driver

-The Microsoft Devices team has announced the release of an open-source model to update the firmware of peripheral devices– Component Firmware Update (CFU).
-The solution allows seamless and secure firmware update for components connected through interconnect buses such as USB, Bluetooth, I<sup>2</sup>C, and so on.
+Component Firmware Update (CFU) allows OEMs and IHVs to seamlessly and securely update firmware for components connected through interconnect buses such as USB, Bluetooth, I<sup>2</sup>C, and so on.
 As part of the open-source effort, we are sharing a CFU protocol specification, sample CFU driver, and firmware sample code to allow device manufacturers to push firmware updates over Windows Update.

 ## Contents